 What to Pack The weather is consistently warm in Aruba, but there's usually a strong breeze.
 Bring a windbreaker for walking on the beach at night—and plenty of hair ties.

-Find the best travel agents for honeymoons near you.
+travel agents for honeymoons near you.